Aromatherapy

 Practical Application

 The ‘oils’ are derived from plants but their use differs from herbal medicine.
 This is clearly the case, since they are only the volatile fraction of the plant.
 It is worth noting, at this point, that they are very concentrated and powerful medicines, which must be used with care and understanding.
-For instance, some may cause abortion in pregnant animals.
+For instance, it is said that some may cause abortion in pregnant animals.
+This fear may be overstated but of course spasm in the uterine wall during pregnancy may be harmful.
+For this reason, we always advocate extra care during pregnancy.
 Their use in food-producing animals can result in ‘tainted’ food products from those animals.
 In particular, regular high use of Lavender and Tea Tree have been suspected of disrupting hormonal function in young boys.
-Do not be fooled by the gentle way in which they are applied; this is no quaint or 'twee' sort of 'cottage remedy' but serious medicine, which ought to be subject to proper controls.
+Do not be fooled by the gentle way in which they are applied; this is no quaint or ‘twee' sort of ‘cottage remedy' but serious medicine, which ought to be subject to proper controls.

 Apart from the provisions of the Veterinary Surgeons Act, which bars non-vets from treating animals, the above are powerful reasons why aromatherapy should not be administered by non-vets.
 The AVMC cannot support the activity of non-vets in the use of aromatherapy in horses, dogs, cats etc. They are acting outside the law.